 Tumour cells upregulate amino acid transport because of increased requirement of substrates for energy production and protein synthesis.
 The use of [18F]fluciclovine is approved in EU and USA for the detection of recurrent prostate cancer.
 Bone metastases in men with recurrent prostate cancer can be detected in early phase (Chau et al., 2018), and preoperative lymph node staging can be performed (Selnæs et al., 2018).
 Tracer has also shown promise in imaging of breast cancer (Liang et al., 2011; Tade et al., 2016; Ulaner et al., 2017), renal papillary cell carcinoma (Schuster et al., 2009), and gliomas (Tsuyuguchi et al., 2017; Parent et al., 2018).

 [18F]fluciclovine is transported into cells by ASCT2 and LAT1.
 ASCT2 is sodium-dependent and LAT1 is sodium-independent transporter.
 LAT1 cannot actively increase the intracellular amino acid concentrations, but it exchanges its substrate amino acids between intra- and extracellular spaces.
-ASCT2 and LAT1 is overexpressed in several types of cancer.
+ASCT2 and LAT1 are overexpressed in several types of cancer.
+In primary prostate cancer [18F]fluciclovine uptake correlates with LAT1 but not with ASCT2 expression (Saarinen et al., 2019).
 Despite of [18F]fluciclovine being a leucine analogue, its uptake best resembles the uptake of glutamine.
 (Okudaira et al., 2011 and 2013; Ono et al., 2013 and 2015; Oka et al., 2014).
 It is not incorporated into proteins (Okudaira et al., 2011).

 Related radioligands include syn-1-amino-3-[18F]fluorocyclobutane-1-carboxylic acid (syn-[18F]FACBC) and anti-1-amino-2-[18F]fluorocyclobutane-1-carboxylic acid which are also avidly transported into cancer cells (Yu et al., 2009; Yu et al., 2010).
 Additionally, syn- and anti-1-amino-3-[18F]fluoromethyl-cyclobutane-1-carboxylic acid (syn-[18F]FMACBC and anti-[18F]FMACBC) have been synthesized and evaluated in rat models (Martarello et al., 2002).